Nuhi Bytyçi

 Anita Susuri (Interviewer), Renea Begolli (Camera)

 Nuhi Bytyçi was born in 1955 in Shkozë, Municipality of Malisheva.
-He graduated in 1978 from the Department of Albanian Language and Literature at the Faculty of Philology.
-He has worked as a journalist and editor at Television of Prishtina.
-During the war in Kosovo in 1998-1999, he led the television team in the war zones, presenting on the Albanian Television (TVSH) and international networks like BBC, CNN, AP, and Euronews.
+He studied Albanian Language and Literature at the University of Prishtina.
+He holds a master’s degree in communication and journalism.
+He has been a journalist and editor at Prishtina Television.
+During the Kosovo War in 1998-1999, he led the television team in the war zones, presenting on Albanian Television (TVSH) and international television networks such as BBC, CNN, AP, and Euronews.
 After the war, Nuhi Bytyçi and his team produced many documentary films.
-He has published his memoirs titled Libri i Luftës [The Book of War].
-He currently lives with his family in Pristina.
+He has published his memoirs titled The Book of War and the monograph Gazmend Zajmi – A Life for Kosovo.
+He currently lives with his family in Prishtina.